 The term “species” is defined in CITES as “any species, sub-species, or geographically separate population thereof.”
 Each species for which trade is controlled under CITES is included in one of three Appendices, either as a separate listing or incorporated within the listing of a higher taxon.
 The basic standards for inclusion of species in the Appendices are contained in Article II of CITES.
 Appendix I includes species threatened with extinction that are or may be affected by trade.
 Appendix II includes species that, although not necessarily now threatened with extinction, may become so unless trade in them is strictly controlled.
 Appendix II also lists species that must be subject to regulation in order that trade in other CITES-listed species may be brought under effective control.
 Such listings frequently are necessary because of difficulty inspectors have at ports of entry or exit in distinguishing specimens of currently or potentially threatened species from other species.
 As Appendix III only includes species that any Parties list unilaterally, we are not seeking input on possible U.S. Appendix-III listings with this notice, and we will not consider or respond to comments received concerning Appendix-III listings.

-In 1994, the CITES Parties adopted criteria for inclusion of species in Appendices I and II (in Resolution Conf.
-9.24).
-These criteria apply to all listing proposals and are available from the CITES Secretariat's Website at http://www.cites.org, or upon request from the Division of Scientific Authority at the above address.
+In 1994, the CITES Parties adopted criteria for inclusion of species in Appendices I and II, which were revised at CoP13 (in Resolution Conf.
+9.24 (Rev. CoP13)) in October 2004.
+These criteria apply to all listing proposals and are available from the CITES Secretariat's Web site at http://www.cites.org, or upon request from the Division of Scientific Authority at the above address.
 Resolution Conf.
-9.24 also established a format for complete proposals.
+9.24 (Rev. CoP13) also provides a format for complete proposals.

 What Information Should Be Submitted?